abhayagiri/beginning-our-day/manuscripts/markdown/vol1-glossary.md

 **Rains Retreat** (Vassa): The traditional time of year that monks and nuns determine to stay in one location for three months.
-Some monastics will take this time to intensify their formal or allowable acetic practices.
+Some monastics will take this time to intensify their formal or allowable ascetic practices.
 Monks and nuns will refer to themselves as having a certain number of Rains Retreats which signifies how many years they have been in robes.